chegrane/ged_parallel/README.md

 In our exprements we use two datasets:
 - 1) PAH, MAO, Alkane, Acyclic, and GREC, CMU and MUTA;   wich can be downloaded from [ICPR 2016 - Graph Distance Contest](https://gdc2016.greyc.fr/gdc-c1.tar.gz)

-- 2) [TUDataset](https://chrsmrrs.github.io/datasets/), since there are diffirent dataset with difirent proprity, you can dowload specific dataset as your need from [TUDataset download](https://chrsmrrs.github.io/datasets/docs/datasets/).
+- 2) [TUDataset](https://chrsmrrs.github.io/datasets/), Since there are different datasets with different properties, you can download a specific dataset corresponding to your need from [TUDataset download](https://chrsmrrs.github.io/datasets/docs/datasets/).
 The TUDataset is not in the GXL format, so we need to convert it to GXL format.
 For that, we write a python script to do that `parse_graphs_tudatasets_to_gxl.py`.
-For our experiments, we use the following datasets: "benzene", "MUTAG", "AIDS", "aspirin", "TRIANGLES", "MSRC_21".
+For our experiments, we used the following datasets: benzene, MUTAG, AIDS, aspirin, TRIANGLES, MSRC_21.

 # Experiments:
-For experiments, we use the main script `test_GED_scripts.py` where we generate all the combinations and settings.
+To execute the experiments, we use the main script `test_GED_scripts.py` where we generate all the combinations and settings.
 For TUDataset, you can use the script as follow:
 ```bash
 nohup python test_GED_script.py dataset_name time_sec algorithm.jar setting > log_file &
 ```